 This is how the Conquest of what is now Mexico began.

-They didn’t know it at the time, but they had been liberated from one oppressor and fallen in the hands of a much more powerful authoritarian.
+They didn’t know it at the time, but they had been liberated from one oppressor and fallen into the hands of a much more powerful authoritarian.

 The years that followed were devastating.
 The conquerors brought with them diseases unknown to the natives.
-The epidemics that broke out as well as the merciless workload imposed upon the natives dramatically diminished the Indian population.
-There were approximately 20 million Indians inhabiting this territory before the Conquest, and after just one century of Spanish rule there were only 1 million left!
+The epidemics that broke out and the merciless workload imposed upon the natives dramatically diminished the Indian population.
+Approximately 20 million Indians were inhabiting this territory before the Conquest, and after just one century of Spanish rule (genocide), there were only 1 million left!